February (2014): Calvin

 “I know,” Arten said.

 Calvin rolled his eyes and turned his attention back to his game, not able to keep the smile from spreading across his face.
 He hadn’t hung out with his friend Britton, Sam’s older brother, outside of school for a couple of weeks now.
 They had all been too busy.
-Luckily, even if Calvin’s mom got mad at him about his homework, he was sure that she would let them go over because they knew Britton’s family well and a sleepover with them meant that Arjay, Calvin, Arten, Bailey, and Rosie would be out of the house for the night, giving Calvin’s parents just 6 kids to look after.
+Luckily, even if Calvin’s mom got mad at him about his homework, he was sure that she would let them go over because they knew Britton’s family well and a sleepover with them meant that Arjay, Calvin, Arten, Bailey, and Rosie would be out of the house for the night, giving Calvin’s parents just 6 kids to look after instead of the usual eleven.

 Besides, Calvin really liked Britton and his family, even if Britton was a little bit of a goody-two-shoes.
 He knew what it was like to have a lot of siblings, even if not all of Britton’s siblings were from the same parents.
 Britton’s complicated family situation made Calvin feel like his family was less weird.